 Servant leader management style crates happiness because this type of manager makes their project team feel that they care about them.
 This will often boost team performance.

 When the servant leaders focus on solving every team member’s problems rather than managing the actual work to be done, they might become unsuccessful.
 Therefore, they need to find a balance between dealing with people and the requirements of real work.

 Transactional managers motivate their team members with a carrot and stick approach.
 They use rewards to improve their team’s performance and punishments if things are going bad.
 Team members are expected to obey the instructions of the manager.

-Transactional management sets clear tasks to be followed which may be helpful for short term targets.
+Transactional management sets clear tasks to be followed which may be helpful for short-term targets.
 It may be useful under circumstances when there is a high risk or a serious problem regarding the project goals.
-It is also useful for crisis management.
+It is also useful for crisis management in project management.

 Which management style do you think best suits you?
 Share your experiences regarding project management styles with the community through the comments box below.

 Irwin Michael Reston is an expert who has more than 30 years of experience in optimizing businesses, inspiring individuals and improving human resources departments.
 He established the BlueLight Consulting Limited to provide learning and training service worldwide.